muneeb-mbytes/uvm_tb_arch_doc_py/README.md

 # Usage
 The PyCharm Editor is suitable to run this project as it provides an environment to install packages within a terminal present in the editor.

+-- Youtube link to be provided how to use

 1) open the Pycharm editor.

 2) click File -> New Project.